GOD & PRAYER

 Just a tip:

-You may want to start a “Journal” to record certain prayers, requests, thoughts etc. Over time, you will begin to see that God is answering your prayers in marvelous ways.
+You may want to start a “Journal” to record specific prayers, requests, thoughts, etc. Over time, you will begin to see that God is answering your prayers in marvelous ways.

 PRAYER IS VITAL TO YOUR SPIRITUAL GROWTH.